GhassenEljday/Github-Sprints-Checker/README.md

-This project created to check who didn't create a pull request in a certain repo to send a warning in a private message in slack using `Mafia BOY` bot in slack.
+This project created to check who didn't create a pull request in a certain repo to send a warning in a private message in slack using `Mafia BOY` bot.

 ##  How to use?